JonDotsoy/decompose.js/README.md

 Decompose a object.

+> Why?
+In some cases it is necessary to inspect an object in depth and have the full value despite being able to modify it later.
+This project is well for inspecting an object to deepen and detarllar all its values.

 ## Inspiration
 Read the next publicactión on [stackoverflow][stackoverflow-questions-8318357].
 Would not it be great to know everything about an object? — This library allows it!!.